This page contains information concerning:

 Because you have the right to a speedy trial, if you need to postpone your trial date, you must appear before the judge before your scheduled trial date.
 You can make a reservation online, in person, or by phone to see a judge.

-If you miss your court date, you should contact the court as quickly as possible to find out the status of your case by calling (877) 872-2122.
+If you miss your court date, you should contact the court as quickly as possible to find out the status of your case.
+You can also access your case online at online case access.
 The court can order a warrant for your arrest and you can be charged with a failure to appear for violation of Vehicle Code section 40508(a), and a monetary assessment can be added.
 If the court is holding your bail money in trust, that money can be used to pay your fines or forfeited to the court.

 If your or the depositor’s address has changed, tell the judge or clerk.
 You can also send a letter to the court telling them about your change of address.
 Send the letter to: